 AEL is distinguished primarily by its outreach service.
 An experienced facilitator will visit each family, building relationships with parents that encourage effective in-home learning, the child’s enrolment and sustained engagement in kindergarten.

 The program also fosters important connections and collaboration between the family, the kindergarten service and its educators, and other services to ensure the child is supported.

 The families referred to AEL experience complex family circumstances that may mean their Early Start Kindergarten grant alone would be insufficient to sustain attendance and additional support could be provided by AEL.

 The AEL Practitioner will support parents by:

-- identifying and supporting children and families’ access to 15 hours of high-quality kindergarten,
+- identifying and supporting children and families’ access to 15 hours of kindergarten,

 - working with families to address any barriers that may prevent their child attending or participating in kindergarten,

-- visiting the family in the home to help create an environment of learning through in-home learning interventions,
+- visiting the family in the home to help promote learning through play,

-- work with the parent to improve their understanding of their child’s learning and development, and increasing the parent’s confidence and ability to respond to their child’s needs,
+- work with the parent to enhance their understanding of their child’s learning and development, and increasing the parent’s confidence and ability to respond to their child’s needs,

-- assisting with the child’s transition to a free or low-cost four-year-old kindergarten program,
+- assisting with the child’s transition to four-year-old kindergarten program,

-- providing referrals or linking parents with any other support services the parent or child may need.
+- linking the family with any other support services the parent or child may need.

 or fill out our contact form here